Interviewing for a Job

 The final blow: going through the hiring process all over again.
 It’s expensive, time consuming, and frustrating to hire the wrong person.

 Be aware: The interviewer may have more to lose than you do.

-In addition, some interviewers haven't much training in interviewing.
-The job got passed off to them by someone else who didn't have the time, or didn't want to have the time.
-At the age of 18, my daughter was given the job of interviewing for a large software company.
-Fortunately, for them, she was good at it, but she developed her own criteria and made up her own rules.
-Your interviewer may not be good at making up guidelines for interviewing.
-And may not have much confidence in those guidelines.
+In addition, some interviewers haven’t much training in interviewing.
+The job got passed off to them by someone else who didn’t have the time, or didn’t want to have the time.

 Because of the pressure and the lack of training, the interviewer may be as ill-at-ease interviewing as you are about being interviewed.

 You and the interviewer are peers.
-If you feel desperate to get this job, you'll look and sound like it.
-You won't be thinking clearly and you'll come across poorly.
-You need your wits about you so you can help the interviewer determine if you're the person who will solve the company's hiring problem and also make the interviewer look good.
+If you feel desperate to get this job, you’ll look and sound like it.
+You won’t be thinking clearly and you’ll come across poorly.
+You need your wits about you so you can help the interviewer determine if you’re the person to solve the company’s hiring problem and also make the interviewer look good.

 Don’t wing it.

 Find out about the company before going to the interview: check them out on the web, talk to someone who works there, check newspaper archives for past articles.
 How big is the company, how many locations, how many employees, the name of the president, their ranking in their industry?
 Find out their history, how long they’ve been in business, if they’ve been in other businesses in the past.